chilikasha/tinytools/README.md

 - [Shortcut Bar](https://fiplab.com/apps/shortcut-bar-for-mac) - a handy app that connects you to the files, folders, apps, web bookmarks, text snippets and color swatches that you need lightning fast access to.

-- [stts](https://github.com/inket/stts) - a simple macOS app for monitoring the status of cloud services. stts can also send notifications when a service goes down or gets restored.
+- [stts](https://github.com/inket/stts) - a simple app for monitoring the status of cloud services. stts can also send notifications when a service goes down or gets restored.

 [`Table of contents`](#table-of-contents)